NIC Logo

 • EPA registered, disinfectant wipes that demonstrate bactericidal, fungicidal, and virucidal properties must be used.
 DISINFECTANT AND AEROSOL SPRAYS ARE NOT ALLOWED IN THE TESTING ENVIRONMENT.

-• All supplies must be labeled in English.
+• All products must be labeled in English.
 When an original manufacturer’s label is required, there can be NO handwritten or any other type of labeling.
 Original manufacturers’ labels must have English and may also include other languages.
 All non-manufacturer-created labels must be only in English.
 No labels indicating order of use when performing the service are allowed.

-• Original manufacturer’s labels are required for all disinfectants and hand-sanitizers.
+• Original manufacturer’s labels are required for all disinfectants and hand sanitizers.

 • Simulated products are not allowed for disinfectants and hand sanitizers.